alajusticia/laravel-logins/README.md

 ## Translations

-This packages comes with translations for English, Spanish and French, used in the notifications.
+This package includes translations for English, Spanish and French.

 If you want to customize the translations or add new ones, you can publish the language files by running this command: